-Cryo-EM screening session a maximum of 8 grids can be prepared and processed.
-An optional "polishing" SEC step can be performed on thawed material by the Biophysics Unit, as and if considered necessary by NF Staff.
+Services description: This service provides sample preparation by plunge-freezing, grid clipping for autoloader system and cryo-TEM imaging at 200 kV.
+A maximum of 1 specimen and 8 grids can be prepared and processed per unit of service.
+An optional "polishing" SEC step can be performed on thawed material by the Biophysics Unit, as and if specified in the request for this service.
 Glow discharging will be performed by either a Pelco EasyGlow, a Quorum GloQube, or Solarus II plasma cleaner device.
 Plunge-freezing will be performed on a Thermo Scientific Vitrobot Mk IV or a Leica EM GP2.
 Applicants may provide TEM grid supports of preference, otherwise NF staff will use holey TEM grid supports available.
 Imaging will be provided for a maximum of 8 continuous hours per unit of service.
-In case of grids showing optimal particle distribution and ice quality, this service can be extended for overnight data collection, if compatible with NF staff working hours.
 Cryo-TEM imaging will be performed only in EF-TEM mode at 200 kV on a Thermo Scientific Glacios equipped with a Falcon 4i direct electron detector and Selectris X energy filter.
 Imaging conditions requested by the User, if provided, must be compatible with NF practices.
+In case of grids showing optimal particle distribution and ice quality, this service can be extended for overnight data collection, if compatible with NF staff working hours.
+The User can also provide already-made cryo-TEM grids either unmounted or mounted on a Thermo Scientific cartridge.
+In case of an unmounted grid, clipping of the specimen in Thermo Scientific cartridges will be performed by NF staff.
 In case of User-provided already-clipped grids, these will be inspected by NF staff prior to acceptance.
 This service will only be performed by NF staff.
-This service does not cover for buffer screening (i.e. detergents, pH, salt, additives screening or else) or any other grid modifications (i.e. graphene oxide, pegylation, affinity grids or else).

-Technical requirements: Biological specimens must have a total molecular weight greater than 150 kDa; glycerol, sucrose, or detergents must not be present in the sample; concentration of purified biological sample must be equal or higher than 0.35 mg/ml and the sample volume must be greater than 50 μl; the User should provide 10 ml of final sample buffer to allow preparation of dilutions; the sample is required to have demonstrated purity (i.e., SDS-PAGE) and homogeneity (e.g., elution profile from SEC).
+Technical requirements: Biological specimens must have a total molecular weight greater than 150 kDa; glycerol, sucrose, or detergents must not be present in the sample; concentration of purified biological sample must be equal or higher than 0.35 mg/ml and the sample volume must be greater than 50 μ l; the User should provide 10 ml of final sample buffer to allow preparation of dilutions; the sample is required to have demonstrated purity (i.e., SDS-PAGE) and homogeneity (e.g., elution profile from SEC).
 For a specimen to be imaged by cryo-ET, the area of interest must have a maximum thickness of 200 nm; Grids will be inspected by NF staff prior to acceptance: damaged or bent grids will not be loaded on the microscope.